isEmmanuelOlowe/W09Practical/W09 Practical Report.md

 It was decided for all the methods of processor to just throw errors instead of catch them within the class as to reduce the amount of try catches within the class and allow them to be caught in just one try catch block at the highest level e.g. `Describe` and `DuckDuckGo`.

+Though not mentioned by the specification there are results which do not return results.
+When this is the case the heading is always empty so the processor class will always check that there is a heading before continuing to process `JSON`.

 ### Extension: HTML

 The structure of the practical remained identical to the initial practical.
 The original code for the practical was modified instead of outputting the terminal the output was enclosed in html tags and outputted to a file with the name of the search parameter with html extension.
 Additional data was taken from the `json` data e.g. the search link for related topics and also the images if the topic contained any.